robecor1/reedsy-challenge-node-backend/document-versioning/README.md

 - `insert` adds a substring to that index
 - `delete` removes a number of character starting from the index

+Showing differences between versions is just a mater of showing the list of edits in the `delta` field of a version, to compare what changed from the previous one.

 For the snapshots we have 2 options:

 1. Add on optional field to the versions table `snapshotUrl` the points to the snapshot URI created for that version